enigmatry/entry-blueprint/enigmatry-entry-blueprint-app/README.md

 ## Theming Customization
 Blueprint comes with a pre-configured theme.
 If you need to customize or alter theme, please refer to detailed documentation [here](https://github.com/enigmatry/entry-angular-building-blocks/blob/master/libs/entry-components/configure-theming.md).

+## Enums
+Blueprint comes with the support of Smart enums.
+Smart enums are [type-safe object-oriented alternative](https://codeblog.jonskeet.uk/2006/01/05/classenum/) to [C# Enum](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/enum).
+Since the smart enums are not built into the .NET framework we are using a 3rd party library [Ardalis.SmartEnum](https://github.com/ardalis/SmartEnum) as a base for adding this support.
+Beside the Ardalis.SmartEnum library, Entry is providing various utilities, extension methods and helper classes to provide more comprehensive support needed for real life system.

+This support includes:

+- Registration of System.TextJson converters used for de/serializing from/to Smart enums.
+See ```MvcStartupExtensions.cs```
+- Registration of Argon Json converters (used by VerifyTests) used for serializing/deserializing from/to Smart enums in tests projects.
+See ```CommonVerifierSettingsInitializer.cs```
+- Registration of Entity Framework Value converters.
+See ```AppDbContext.OnModelCreating```
+- Utility and base classes for modeling EntityFramework entities that have SmartEnums a primary id:
+  - Base class ```EntityWithEnumId``` - used for entities that have Smart enum as a primary key (see usage in ```UserStatus.cs```),
+  - Base class ```EntityWithEnumIdConfiguration``` - used for entity configurations for the entities that have Smart enums as primary keys (see usage in ```UserStatusConfiguration.cs```),
+  - Base class ```EntityWithEnumIdSeeding``` - used for seeding of the entities that have Smart enums as primary keys (see usage in ```UserStatusSeeding.cs```)
+  - Extension method: ```HasReferenceTableRelationWithEnumAsForeignKey``` - used for defining foreign key relationship (and navigational property) between an entity and a entity with Smart enum as primary key (referenced table) - (see usage in ```UserConfiguration.cs```)
+  - Configuration of Swagger to generate enum (from Smart enum value) and x-enumNames (fromSmart enum name) values for the types/properties defined as Smart enums - see usage in ```ProgramExtensions.cs``` call to method ```configureSettings.EntryConfigureSmartEnums()```